CSS: Position Property

 property lets you:

-- Adjust position of elements.
+- Adjust position of a element.

-- Make elements into a separate layer.
+- Make a element into a separate layer.

 The position